 At university you will need to complete a number of written assessments for each of your subjects.
 These all come with a 'due date', which can make the submission of your work seem like an event.
 However, the completion of good academic writing, which meets the expectations of your lecturers, is a process.

 Good academic writing is well-structured, logical and cohesive, supported by evidence and properly referenced, while also fulfilling the specific subject content requirements of each individual assessment.

 What you will learn

-Strategies for undertaking assignment writing as a ‘process’ with several planned steps.
+strategies for doing assignment writing as a ‘process’ with planned steps

 how to plan and structure your writing